How much time do we spend thinking about the words we use?

 |With all needful and necessary amendments whatsoever||With all changes needed|

-Myth 3: The compliance cop-out
+Myth 3: Readability and compliance don’t mix

 We hear this defense of complex language a lot in certain industries.
 Finance.
 Healthcare.
 Legal.
 And specifically, around certain pieces of content.
 Privacy policies.
 Terms and conditions.
 Non-disclosure agreements.
 Financial Instruments.
 The argument is that these industries are subject to heavy compliance rules, and so always require complex language.
 It’s simply untrue.